-Applicant Response: As noted above, the partition will be served by the existing and abutting roadways (Heath Drive and Hallie Way) that were developed as part of the recently approved subdivision.
+Applicant Response: As noted above, the Replat / Partition will be served by the existing and abutting roadways (Bassett Drive and Erling Drive) that were developed as part of the recently approved subdivision.
 All abutting streets have been developed in conformance with the TSP.